WPCV/wpcv-civicrm-groups-integration/readme.txt

 ### WordPress Users

 By default, this plugin does not create a WordPress User when a CiviCRM Contact is added to a CiviCRM Group which is synced to a *Groups* Group.
-If you wish to do so, use a callback from the `civicrm_groups_sync_user_id_get_by_contact_id` filter to create a new WordPress User and return the User ID.
+If you wish to do so, use a callback from the `wpcv_cgi/wp/user_id` filter to create a new WordPress User and return the User ID.

 ### CiviCRM Contacts

 By default, this plugin does not create a CiviCRM Contact when a WordPress User is added to a *Groups* Group which is synced to a CiviCRM Group.
-If you wish to do so, use a callback from the `civicrm_groups_sync_contact_id_get_by_user_id` filter to create a new CiviCRM Contact and return the Contact ID.
+If you wish to do so, use a callback from the `wpcv_cgi/civicrm/contact_id` filter to create a new CiviCRM Contact and return the Contact ID.

 ### BuddyPress compatibility